Grammys 2024: Phoebe Bridgers and boygenius win big while SZA and 'Barbie' also earn early trophies

 “I want to thank our parents, our dad, who worked as a construction worker at Mattel Corporation for much of our childhood to keep food the table,” said Finneas.

-Dozens of stars began arriving early, with the first arrivals giving the carpet a mix of classic black, shimmer and bold color.
+Dozens of stars began arriving early, with Dua Lipa and Monét among the stunning looks on the arrivals carpet.

 Best African music performance, a new category which aims to highlight regional musical traditions and recognizing "recordings that utilize unique local expressions from across the African continent," went to South African singer Tyla for her ubiquitous hit, "Water."
 It marks her first Grammy nomination and win.
 "I never thought I'd say I won a Grammy at 21 years old," she said in her acceptance speech.
 "Last year God decided to change my whole life."